-8. AFTER ACCESS HAS BEEN APPROVED
+9. AFTER ACCESS HAS BEEN APPROVED

-After Access approval, a kick-off meeting is organised and the Applicant is invited to meet NF staff to discuss the experimental design of the project and to finalize the project plan.
+A kick-off meeting is organised after Access approval, in which the Applicant is invited to meet NF staff to discuss the experimental design of the project and to finalize the project plan.

-Once the project plan has been agreed and the relevant ethical and legal authorisation(s) for the use of the samples has(have) been provided, the NF User Access Office coordinates the signature of the required formal Agreements (e.g., Access Agreement, Collaboration Agreement, other) and the project can commence.
+Once the project plan has been agreed and the relevant ethical and legal authorisation(s) for the use of the samples has(have) been provided, the NF User Access Office coordinates the signature of the required formal Agreements (e.g., Access Agreement, Collaboration Agreement, other), when required, and the project can commence.